bytecodealliance/wasm-micro-runtime/ts2wasm/tools/playground/README.md

 docker-compose up -d --build
 ```

+Open the browser and navigate to http://<SERVER_IP>:3050

+> Note: must use `chrome` version 111+ and enable the `WebAssembly Garbage Collection flag` in `chrome://flags/#enable-webassembly-garbage-collection`

 ## Inspect database

 ``` bash
 docker inspect playground_ts2wasm-data
 ```

-Get the Mountpoint of the volumn, and use any sqlite3 compatible tool to inspect the database file.
+Get the Mountpoint of the volumn, and use any sqlite3 compatible tool to inspect the database file `feedback.sqlite`.